Wishing you knew more about Aboriginal culture? Search no more.

 This is no ordinary resource: It includes a fictional story, quizzes, crosswords and even a treasure hunt.

 Stop feeling bad about not knowing.
 Make it fun to know better.

-Judy Atkinson is an expert in understanding inter-generational healing and recovery from trauma in Aboriginal peoples.
+Judy Atkinson is a Bundajung woman and expert in understanding inter-generational healing and recovery from trauma in Aboriginal peoples.

 At the core of this moving talk, she describes her approach to healing.
 It’s about listening.
 In order to heal, the stories behind the trauma must be heard.